Summary

-As universities have increasingly cut corners amid wavering state funding and growing campus debt, they have resorted to using lower-level faculty (a.k.a adjuncts) as substitutes for well-paid, fairly worked professors who do as much teaching work as professors with none of the benefits, pay or job security.
+Adjunct faculty are faculty who do not have the full-time commitment to a university that regular professors do.
+As universities have increasingly cut corners amid wavering state funding and growing campus debt, they have resorted to using lower-level faculty (a.k.a adjuncts) in place of regular professor positions.

 The original purpose of adjunct professors was to give retired professors and experts more flexibility to teach.
 But in recent decades, it has been corrupted into another example of today’s exploitative gig economy, as one long-time adjunct notes.